 Data from the Missouri State Highway Patrol indicates that injuries and fatalities from commercial motor vehicle accidents decreased overall from 2005 to 2012.
 Still, more fatal crashes were reported in 2011 and 2012 than in 2009 and 2010, reflecting the national trend.
 During 2011 and 2012, a total of 233 lives were lost in these accidents.

 Legal recourse may be available to people who have been hurt because of negligence on the part of drivers or trucking companies.
-Anyone who has been injured or lost a loved one in such an accident should consider consulting with an attorney about legal options.
+Anyone who has been injured or lost a loved one in such an accident should consider consulting with a Kansas City personal injury lawyer about legal options.